GregoryBWilson/UFOs/README.md

 ***Figure 3 - Initial Load UFOs Website***

-The inputs can be selected in any order the the user would like.
-You can see in the console view of figure 4 below that as soon as the user begins to type the application is listening and a call is made to the updateFilters function.
+The inputs can be selected in any order the user would like.
+You can see in the console view of figure 4 below that as soon as the user begins to type, the application is listening and a call is made to the updateFilters function.

 ![3_Console_Log_Start_Filtering](Resources/3_Console_Log_Start_Filtering.png "Figure 4 - Console Log Start Filtering Data")